-A lot of life’s most important lessons happen outside the classroom.
+Many of life’s most important lessons are learned outside the classroom.
 That’s why St. Olaf is a place where relationships matter, and community is at the heart of what we do.
-Students who learn, play, organize, and volunteer together form lifelong bonds, and the friendships formed around those shared experiences are a vital part of the St. Olaf experience.
+Students who learn, play, organize, and volunteer together form lifelong bonds, and the friendships formed around shared activities are a vital part of the St. Olaf experience.

 With more than 250 student organizations — from environmental activism to Taiko drumming — St. Olaf offers plenty of opportunities to get involved.
 From the moment you step foot on campus, you’ll become part of a dynamic, welcoming community, where you can pursue your interests and strike out in new directions.